petartotev/PT_Demo_ML.NETests/README.md

 ### DemoMLNet.Tasks.ObjectDetection\.Web

-DemoMLNet.Tasks.ObjectDetection\.Web is a default .NET Core 3.1 Web (MVC) Application.
+DemoMLNet.Tasks.ObjectDetection\.Web is a .NET Core 3.1 Web (MVC) Application.
 Its only purpose is to create a better environment for the dev to upload new images and evaluate the results that the ONNX prediction model provides.

 ![Person Object Detected](Resources/Screenshots/PT_Demo_ML.NETests_webapp.jpg)